Eyelid Surgery or Eyebag Removal (Blepharoplasty)

 A state of the art technique which is becoming increasingly popular.
 Used to treat the lower eye bags on patients with good skin elasticity, the incision is made through the conjunctiva (inside the lining of the lower lid) therefore leaving no visible scar with little chance of the “pulling down” of the lower lid and without changing the natural shape and contour of the eyes.

-The procedure can “turn back the clock” but it cannot “stop it ticking”.
-Your natural ageing process will continue normally, however, the more alert and youthful look should last for years.
+Your natural ageing process will continue normally, however, the more alert and youthful look should last for a number of years.

 Some swelling, tenderness and discomfort may be experienced for a few days which will be controlled with medication if necessary.